carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - `AWS Owned` CMKs (No Dedicated to my account) → owned and managed by AWS and shared across many accounts.

 **Exam Tip :** Encryption keys are regional.

+- Use Case: A company is planning to use Amazon S3 to store documents uploaded by its customers.
+The images must be encrypted at rest in Amazon S3.
+The company does not want to spend time managing and rotating the keys, but it does want to control who can access those keys.
+ -  Server-Side Encryption with AWS KMS-Managed Keys (SSE-KMS) => SSE-KMS requires that AWS manage the data key but you manage the customer master key (CMK) in AWS KMS, chosing customer managed CMK (not AWS Managed) because you want to control who can access the keys (policies).

 ### AWS CloudHSM